 The term dominant culture refers to the group of cultural values and practices that are predominant in a given society.
 They are often so influential that they almost appear ‘natural’ to most people.

 While traditional societies were relatively homogenous in their customs, modern societies are made up of a vast mix of groups and cultures (i.e. they are multicultural).
 Among these, the culture that is most prevalent and influential is the dominant culture.

 The dominant culture is often, but not necessarily, linked to the majority.
 It has a close relationship with power as the ruling class plays the most significant role in shaping it.
 At times, the dominant culture can oppress other cultures that exist in a society, which are called subcultures.

 Dominant Culture Definition

 John Scott, in the Oxford Dictionary of Sociology, defines dominant culture below:

 Modern societies are often a conglomeration of different, often competing, cultures and subcultures.
 In such a situation of diversity, a dominant culture is one whose values, language, and ways of behaving are imposed on a subordinate culture or cultures through economic or political power.
 (Scott, 2014)

 Scott adds that this is often accompanied by a suppression of other values and practices, and it can also involve monopolizing the media of communication.
 A dominant culture can include several elements, such as religion, language, customs, etc.

-Most values and practices of the dominant culture become the norm—the shared standard of acceptable behavior—for the entire society.
+Sociologists think that most values and practices of the dominant culture become the norm—the shared standard of acceptable behavior—for the entire society.
 Such values and practices are widely accepted usually because they are convenient, prevalent, or hold religious significance.